library(kableExtra)

 caption="Source: CER Data for Enbridge Mainline (ex-Gretna), graph by Andrew Leach.")

-To see what gets delivered where on TransMountain, I had you produce this for TransMountain:
+To see what gets delivered where on TransMountain, you should produce something like (but not necessarily identical to) this for TransMountain:

 <-get_pipe_data(pipe_name="Trans-Mountain")%>% filter(key_point!="system")%>%mutate(